|

 elucidations not only create an intellectual space in which members of the

-post-autistic vanguard can operate, but also provide respectability and justification
+post-autistic vanguard can operate, but also provide respectability and

-for traditionalists contemplating post-traditionalist, post-autistic
+justification for traditionalists contemplating post-traditionalist,

-pursuits.
-Such work provides ordinary
+post-autistic pursuits.
+Such work

-anti-pluralism of their elders denies..
+the anti-pluralism of their elders denies..

 These elucidations serve to identify economic